rjaros/kvision-guide/part-1-fundamentals/setting-up.md

 ## Creating a new application

-The recommended way to create a new application it to download and copy [KVision template](https://github.com/rjaros/kvision-examples/tree/master/template) project, available on GitHub.
+The recommended way to create a new application is to download and copy the [KVision template](https://github.com/rjaros/kvision-examples/tree/master/template) project, available on GitHub.

 ### build.gradle